 Extensions require the Creative Cloud desktop and at least one compatible Adobe application to be installed.
-If you have not installed the Creative Cloud desktop app, you can get it from https://creative.adobe.com/products/creative-cloud.
+Download and install the Creative Cloud desktop app, if you don't have it.

 If you have already installed the app and the app is open, check that the icon appears properly: